wicharek/UINavigationBar-FixedHeightWhenStatusBarHidden/README.md

 Add `#import "UINavigationBar+FixedHeightWhenStatusBarHidden.h"` to the header of a view controller file

-Enable fixed height with
+Enable fixed height with:
 ```objective-c
 self.navigationController.navigationBar.fixedHeightWhenStatusBarHidden = YES;
 ```

-On iOS 11+ you should also set correct additional safe area insets on each affected view controller.
-Install the required insets automatically:
+On iOS 11+ you should also set correct additional safe area insets on each view controller presented inside `UINavigationController` with fixed height enabled.
+This can be done by overriding `viewWillLayoutSubviews` of `UIViewController`.
+Then you can install the required insets automatically:
 ```objective-c
 - (void)viewWillLayoutSubviews {
     [super viewWillLayoutSubviews];